 What Is A Birthing Ball?

-A birthing ball or a birth ball is a big inflatable exercise ball made of rubber.
+A birthing ball, also known as a labor ball, is a big inflatable exercise ball made of rubber.
 It is a standard fitness ball that can be used by pregnant women for fitness during pregnancy and post pregnancy (1).
-The birthing ball is a safe and beneficial non-pharmacological technique to have a normal delivery.
+Following a birthing ball routine is a safe and beneficial non-pharmacological technique to increase your chances of having a vaginal delivery.

 What Are The Benefits Of Using A Birthing Ball?